indiesoftby/defold-playable-ads/README.md

 ### Windows

 1. Download and install [Java 11](https://adoptopenjdk.net/).
 2. Download and unpack [Zstd for Windows 64-bit](https://github.com/facebook/zstd/releases/download/v1.5.0/zstd-v1.5.0-win64.zip).
-Put the `zstd.exe` executable to the `playable_ad` directory.
+Add the path to the `zstd.exe` executable to the PATH environment variable.
 3. Download [Node.js Windows Installer (.msi) for 64-bit](https://nodejs.org/en/download/) and install it.
 4. Open `cmd.exe` and run to install Gulp CLI: